Can you Get Herpes from a Hot Tub? 5 Myths and Facts About

 Can you get herpes from touching money?
 Herpes is primarily transmitted through direct skin-to-skin contact or contact with infected bodily fluids.
 It’s unlikely to contract herpes from touching objects like money.
 However, while theoretically possible, the risk of herpes transmission from surfaces is considered low compared to direct contact with infected skin.

 Can you go in a hot tub with a cold sore?
 Yes, you can.
-However, it’s important to avoid direct contact with others to prevent the spread of the virus.
+However, to prevent the spread of the virus, it’s important to avoid direct contact with others.
 If you have a cold sore, it’s recommended that you avoid sharing personal items and maintain good personal hygiene.

 What is the risk of getting herpes from touching surfaces?

-• Generally low.
-While the herpes virus can survive outside the body for a short time, transmission through surfaces is considered rare.
+- Generally low.
+While the herpes virus can survive outside the body briefly, transmission through surfaces is considered rare.
 The virus is most fragile when exposed to air and drying.
 The highest risk of transmission is through direct skin-to-skin contact with an infected person, especially during an active outbreak.

 Does hot water inactivate the herpes virus?